arynxd/the-local-theatre/README.md

 - [ ] Implement tailwind css
 - [ ] Create custom, styled, components that follow the theme
 - [ ] Use a CSS framework for material design
+- [ ] Use useContext & AuthContext component for authentication state management
 ## Ideas
 - Use an incremental ID system for blog posts, for easier pagination.
 - Use GUID for keying and auto increment for ordering